Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## amsUpdateSuppressionCrashFix

-When enabled, Update suppression does not cause the server to crash.
+When enabled, Update suppression does not cause the server to crash, while providing the coordinates and dimensions where the update suppression occurred.

 It will be enabled by default along with `customBlockUpdateSuppressor`.